dappforce/subsocial-docs/docs/sdk/quick-start/posts/PostWithDetails.md

 ### findPublicPostsWithSomeDetails

-Load an array of information about public posts with space and/or owner.
+Load an array of information about public posts with the space and/or owner.

 ```
 flatApi.findPublicPostsWithSomeDetails(query: FindPostsWithDetailsQuery): Promise<PostWithSomeDetails[]